Trismegiste/DokudokiBundle/README.md

 recursively stored.

 ### How can I remove some transient properties ?
 You can't.
-But you can have a transient class with the interface Transient.
+But you can have a transient class with the interface Skippable.
 Use Decorator pattern or a State Pattern.
 Your model can do that.

 ### Can I make some cleaning before persistence ?